-Borders Voluntary Care Voice is committed to protecting your privacy and maintaining the security of any personal information received from you.
+Borders Care Voice is committed to protecting your privacy and maintaining the security of any personal information received from you.
 We strictly adhere to the requirements of the data protection legislation in the UK and EU.

 The purpose of this statement is to explain to you what personal information we collect and how we may use it.